mendersoftware/mender-docs/06.Artifact-creation/07.Sign-and-verify/docs.md

 -o artifact-signed.mender
 ```

 !
-Make sure the Artifact name specified by the `-n` parameter in the above command matches the value specified when your file system image was created.
+Make sure the Artifact name specified by the `-n` parameter in the above command matches the value specified when your filesystem image was created.

 #### An existing Mender Artifact